nikkijuk/pigeongram/README.md

 -    Move draft to sent
 -    Archive

-Orchesterating backend logic using adapters which implement process steps supports loose coupling of components and makes each step of process easily testable.
+Orchestrating backend logic using adapters which implement process steps supports loose coupling of components and makes each step of process easily testable.

 ## Api generation